UniversalDependencies/docs/_ca/index.md

   The morphology of a finite verb (or auxiliary) cross-references the person and number of its subject.
 * Direct nominal object ([obj]()) is either a bare noun phrase or a personal pronoun in the accusative form.
+  * The accusative pronoun is a clitic and its position in the word order is fixed.
+With finite verbs in indicative or subjunctive, it occurs immediately before the verb and is written as a separate word.
+With imperatives, infinitives and gerunds, it occurs immediately after the verb (or after a dative clitic, if both are present), and is written together with the verb as one multiword token; we still treat it as a separate syntactic word.
+* The term ‘indirect object’ is traditionally used in Catalan grammar for the argument that represents the recipient or beneficiary of an action.
+However, these participants are not core arguments (they use oblique marking, either a preposition or a dative pronoun), hence they cannot be called indirect objects in UD and the relation [iobj]() has no use in Catalan.
+To distinguish them from temporal and local adjuncts, we use the relation [obl:arg]() for the recipients.

 ~~~conllu
 # text = Jordi va matar el drac.